MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/monitor-and-troubleshoot-data-migration-stretch-database.md

 > [!IMPORTANT]
 > Stretch Database is deprecated in [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)]. [!INCLUDE [ssnotedepfuturedontuse-md](../../includes/ssnotedepfuturedontuse-md.md)]

-To monitor data migration in Stretch Database Monitor, select **Tasks | Stretch | Monitor** for a database in SQL Server Management Studio .
+To monitor data migration in Stretch Database Monitor, select **Tasks | Stretch | Monitor** for a database in SQL Server Management Studio.

 ## Check the status of data migration in the Stretch Database Monitor